WalletConnect/walletconnect-specs/docs/specs/clients/notify/client-sdk-api.md

   // ---------- Methods ----------------------------------------------- //

-  // initializes the client with persisted storage and a network connection public abstract init(): Promise<void>;
+  // initializes the client with persisted storage and a network connection
+  // Calls `wc_notifyWatchSubscriptions`, watches for future subscription updates, and subscribes to all notification topics public abstract init(): Promise<void>;

   // send notify subscription